 Certificate in Drug Development

-Many students start their coursework in QA/RA with the Drug Development Certificate, since it enables them to explore the various career options in the pharmaceutical and related industries without committing themselves to the entire Master of Science degree or even a particular field of study.
+Many students start their coursework in RAQA with the Drug Development Certificate, since it enables them to explore the various career options in the pharmaceutical and related industries without committing themselves to the entire Master of Science degree or even a particular field of study.

 To obtain the certificate, students must:

 - Include photocopies of all undergraduate and graduate transcripts